Project-MONAI/tutorials/CONTRIBUTING.md

   - Avoid linking folders (folder links do not work well in Jupyter notebooks)
   - For graphs, it is recommended to download them and add them to the repo in the ./figure folder under the root directory

+If your tutorial includes network training pipelines, we encourage implementations to scale the training on multiple GPUs.
+For example, if you are using `torchrun` for multi-GPU training, please feel free to include the Python scripts in your tutorial.

 ## CI/CD test passing guide

 The testing system uses `papermill` to run the notebooks.